 - working alongside the police on major criminal cases.

 Earning an average of £16,500 to £27,000 per year, medical secretaries provide office support in GP surgeries, hospitals and private clinics.

-To secure a job as a medical secretary you'll need GCSEs in English and maths, a typing or word processing qualification (along with excellent keyboard skills) and knowledge of medical language.
+To secure a job as a medical secretary you'll need GCSEs in English and maths, a word processing qualification (along with excellent keyboard skills) and knowledge of medical language.
 You'll also have to pass a background check.